Lafourche Parish Profile

 Build leaders and good citizens through 4-H Youth Development

-• Junior Leader officers will participate in an overnight retreat to research and determine annual service-learning project will culminate during the summer
+• Junior Leader officers participated in a retreat to research annual service-learning project opportunities.
+The project chosen by the club will culminate in a summer trip

 Strengthen families and communities

-• Family and consumer sciences clients receive training on feeding their families nutritionally on a budget
+• Nutrition and Community Health clients receive training on feeding their families nutritionally on a budget

 How is Extension Funded?